Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

 Using the contraction formula in explicit form and the completeness relations for the plane wave kernels $\kappa_{0,1}$, $\kappa_{1,0}$ of the free fields we can compute the Fourier transforms (compare \cite{Scharf}) of these contraction distributions in explicit form:

-As we have seen computation of the retarded and advanced parts of the $\otimes_1$-contractions, or pairings, can be achieved by the ordinary multiplication by the $\theta$ function and this gives a non-invariant formula because the pairings are not causally supported.
+As we have seen computation of the retarded and advanced parts of the $\otimes_1$-contractions, or pairings, can be achieved by the ordinary multiplication by the $\theta$ function and this gives a non-invariant formula because the pairings are not causally supported, but the retarded parts of their causal combitations -- the commutation functions (sums of the positive and negative frequency pairings) -- are invariant.
 In fact their singularity degree $\omega$ at zero is negative (equal $-1$ for the Dirac field or $-2$ for the e.m. potential field), which together with the formulas (\ref{D(+)}) and (\ref{D(-)}) justifies this fact, although they are not causal.
 We have given a proof of this fact which is not based on the singularity degree.
-In order to compute the retarded parts $\textrm{ret} \, C_{2}, \textrm{ret} \, K_{2}$ and $\textrm{ret} \, C_3$ of the contractions $C_{2}, K_{2}$ and $C_3$ we just insert the above formulas for the Fourier transforms $\widetilde{C_2}, \widetilde{K_2}$ and $\widetilde{C_3}$ into the dispersion formula (\ref{DispersionFormulaForRetarded}).
+In order to compute the retarded parts $\textrm{ret} \, C_{2}, \textrm{ret} \, K_{2}$ and $\textrm{ret} \, C_3$ of the contractions $C_{2}, K_{2}$ and $C_3$ we just insert the above formulas for the Fourier transforms $\widetilde{C_2}, \widetilde{K_2}$ and $\widetilde{C_3}$ into the dispersion formula (\ref{InvariantDispersionFormulaForRetarded}).

 In particular we can compute the kernel of the second order contribution to the scattering operator and obtain the result

 where